Sensa isn't a diet. It's a product that you sprinkle on your food that promises to help you feel full and lose weight.

 Sensa ads have been misleading, according to the Federal Trade Commission (FTC), which took action against Sensa's marketers.
 In January 2014, Sensa agreed to pay $26.5 million to settle the FTC's charges.

 Sensa is still selling its products.
 "Sensa's safety is not an issue," the company's web site states.

 Sensa notes that it "has agreed to make changes to its advertising claims" and hasn't admitted any wrongful conduct.

 Sensa sprinkles are food flakes made from maltodextrin, tricalcium phosphate, silica, and flavors.
-You sprinkle them on food as you would salt or sugar, and they enhance scent while adding either a mildly salty or sweet taste.
+You sprinkle them on food as you would salt or sugar.

 Savory flavors include cheddar cheese, onion, horseradish, ranch dressing, taco, and Parmesan cheese.
 Sweet flavors are cocoa, spearmint, banana strawberry, raspberry, and malt.